padrinobook/padrinobook/01-introduction.md

 - **Gemfile**: The place where you put all the necessary *gems* for your project.
 Bundle takes the content of this file and installs all the declared dependencies inside this file.
-- **app**: Contains the "executable" files of your project with controllers, helpers, and views of your app
+- **app**: Contains the "executable" files of your project with controllers, helpers, and views of your app.
   - **app.rb**: The primary configuration file of your application.
-  - **controller**: The controllers make the model data available to the view and handles the correct paths and which actions are triggered when requests are fired up against certain routes
+  - **controller**: The controllers make the model data available to the view.
+They define the URL routes that are callable in your app and defines the actions that are triggered by requests.
-  - **helper**: Helpers are small snippet of code that can be called in your views to help you to prevent repetition - also called `DRY` (Don't Repeat Yourself)
+  - **helper**: Helpers are small snippet of code that can be called in your views to help you to prevent repetition - following the `DRY` (Don't Repeat Yourself) principle.
-  - **views**: Holds the display templates to fill in with data to be rendered by in a controller
+  - **views**: Contains the templates that are filled with model data and rendered by a controller.
-- **config**: General settings for the app , that means which hooks should be performed before or after the app is loaded, setting the environment (e.g. production, development, test), mounting other apps within the existing app under different subdomains.
+- **config**: General settings for the app, including hooks (explained later) that should be performed before or after the app is loaded, setting the environment (e.g. production, development, test) and mounting other apps within the existing app under different subdomains.
-  - **apps.rb**: Mounts different Padrino apps under a certain domain and/or host.
-It is like building a castle consisting of different already crafted parts like moats, wall, and baily
+  - **apps.rb**: Allows you to configure a compound app that consists of several smaller apps.
+Each app has his own default route form which requests will be handled by that app.
-  - **boots.rb**: Basic settins for your app which will be run when you start the app
+  - **boots.rb**: Basic settings for your app which will be run when you start the app.
 - **config.ru**: Contains the complete configuration options of the app, such as which port the app listens to, whenever it uses other Padrino apps as middleware and more.
-This file will be used when Padrino is runs on the command line.
+This file will be used when Padrino is started from the command line.
-- **public**: Place where you put global files to be available for the public audience of your page like images folder, JavaScript files, and style sheets.
+- **public**: Folder where you put static resources like images folder, JavaScript files, and style sheets.
-- **tmp**: This directory holds temporary files for intermediate processing
+- **tmp**: This directory holds temporary files for intermediate processing.

 ## Conclusion

-We have covered a lot of stuff in this chapter: installing the Padrino gem, finding the right tools for the job, and using version control with Git.
+We have covered a lot of stuff in this chapter: installing the Padrino gem, finding the right tools to manage different Ruby versions, and creating our first Padrino app.
 Now it is time to jump into a real project!